abbassHassan/Abbas-Hassan/README.md

 # 💫 About Me:
 Hi!
-I’m Abbas Hassan, a software developer from Beirut, Lebanon.
+I’m Abbass Hassan, a software developer from Beirut, Lebanon.
 I enjoy creating solutions that solve real problems.
 My focus includes web and mobile development, and I’m always eager to learn new technologies and improve my skills.

 ## 🌐 Socials: